bulletmark/corsproxy/README.md

 ### Simple CORS Proxy

-[Corsproxy][REPO] is a very small and simple Linux HTTP server application which receives API GET requests on a port and forwards those requests to a pre-configured target server and port.
-The proxy receives JSON replies and returns them to the original client unaltered except that the HTTP header has the _Access-Control-Allow-Origin_ field set to get around [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions.
+[Corsproxy][REPO] is a very small and simple Linux HTTP server application which receives HTTP GET or POST requests on a port and forwards those requests to a pre-configured target server and port.
+The proxy receives HTTP replies and returns them to the original client unaltered except that the HTTP header has the _Access-Control-Allow-Origin_ field set to get around [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions.